 PGA Tour will now "revoke" credentials of journos who post play-by-play.
 Are they completely unaware that social media HELPS their cause?— Ashley Mayo (@AshleyKMayo) January 24, 2013

-One problem the PGA Tour faces is how on earth do you enforce such an antiquated, archaic policy?
+One problem the PGA Tour faces is how on earth do you enforce such a policy?
 What exactly constitutes "realtime play by play?"
 Live blogs?
 A certain number of tweets per hour?
 Can you provide commentary but not facts?
 Where exactly are the lines you can and can't cross here?

 How do leagues and organizations like the PGA Tour not see that increased coverage and attention for their sport is a good thing in the social media age?
 Sports media and covering sports in 2013 is all about sharing.
 It's all about more transparency and more information at our fingertips than ever before.
-Is preserving a few extra hits to the PGA Tour website worth this kind of negative attention and dictatorial nonsense?
-Should we go back to using wooden drivers and featheries while we're at it?
+Is preserving a few extra hits to the PGA Tour website worth this kind of negative attention?

 It befuddles me that the PGA Tour doesn't understand how to use social media as an ally and not an adversary.
 It angers me that the tour would try to inhibit reporters in doing their jobs.
 It frustrates me as a fan of the game because restricting digital access in the digital age does nothing but hurt golf.